-Following the Merger, the outstanding stock options issued under the 2011 Plan and the 2014 Plan may be exercised (subject to their original vesting, exercise and other terms and conditions) to purchase a number of shares of class A common stock equal to the number of shares of Legacy BlackSky class A common stock, as adjusted for the common stock exchange ratio, subject to the same terms and conditions as were applicable to such Legacy BlackSky stock option (each an "Assumed Company Stock Option").
+Following the Merger, the outstanding stock options issued under the 2014 Plan may be exercised (subject to their original vesting, exercise and other terms and conditions) to purchase a number of shares of class A common stock equal to the number of shares of Legacy BlackSky class A common stock, as adjusted for the common stock exchange ratio, subject to the same terms and conditions as were applicable to such Legacy BlackSky stock option (each an "Assumed Company Stock Option").
 The exercise price per share of each Assumed Company Stock Option was equal to the quotient obtained by dividing the exercise price per share applicable to such Legacy BlackSky stock option by the common stock exchange ratio.

 The Black-Scholes option pricing model is used to determine the fair value of options granted.
 The Company utilized assumptions concerning expected term, a risk-free interest rate, and expected volatility to determine such values.
-A summary of the weighted-average assumptions used by the Company is presented below:
+In December 2021, the Company granted an award to a homogenous pool of executive employees with an exercise price 48% over the stated market price at the grant date.
+A summary of the weighted-average assumptions is presented below:

-Years En Years Ended December 31,
+Years Ended December 31,

-2022 2021
+2021 2020

-Fair value per common share \$2.06 - \$2.15 \$ 5.40
+Fair value per common share \$ 5.40 \$ 0.0121

-Weighted-average risk-free interest rate 3.20% - 4.72% 1.44 %
+Weighted-average risk-free interest rate 1.44 % 0.81 %

-Volatility 33.90% - 41.10% 33.40 %
+Volatility 33.40 % 65.00 %

-Expected term (in years) 7.63 8.00
+Expected term (in years) 8.0 2.5

 Dividend rate 0 % 0 %